Troughton Island: History

 Airline company ShoreAir Pty Ltd has opened and operated an airport on the island since the 1960s.

 It is a reference point for hydrographic surveys.

 Climate

-Under the Köppen climate classification, Troughton Island has a hot semi-arid climate (BSh), bordering on a tropical savanna climate, with a sweltering and oppressively humid wet season from December to March and a hotdry season from April to November.
+Under the Köppen climate classification, Troughton Island has a hot semi-arid climate (BSh), bordering on a tropical savanna climate, with a sweltering and oppressively humid wet season from December to March and a hot dry season from April to November.